LovelyBuggies/LovelyBuggies.github.io/notes/content/rl/from-policy-gradient-to-ppo.md

 {{% details "Distributed PG" %}}

-Due to the efficiency of the GPU-cluster in training, some workers (machines or processes) are employed in a distributed manner to generate rollouts and compute policy gradients in PG methods (Brenner 2023).
+Due to the efficiency of the GPU-cluster in training, some workers (machines or processes) are employed in a distributed manner to generate rollouts and compute policy gradients in PG methods.
 The distributed advancement can also be extended to any PG extension, like Actor-Critic (AC), PPO, and deterministic PG methods.

 <p><strong>Centralized v.s.
 Decentralized</strong> These workers can either share a central parameter server or update their own weights in a decentralized manner, where aggregation techniques such as AllReduce may be utilized.
 Rather than merely collecting rollouts and calculating the gradient according to its replay buffer, the workers can be further decentralized into <em>agents</em> with their parameters, which is closely related to PG in multi-agent setting.</p>